Division of Academic Affairs

 Credit by Examination

-Enrolled students who, through independent study or experience, have gained knowledge of the content of undergraduate courses offered by the University may, with the approval of the department and school or college involved, receive credit (without grade) for such courses by special examination.
-Such an examination must be taken before the beginning of the last semester or full summer session before graduation, and the student must receive the approval of the department and school at least 30 days before the examination is taken.
+Enrolled students who, through independent study or experience, have gained knowledge of the content of undergraduate courses offered by the University may, with the approval of the relevant department and school or college, receive credit (without grade) for such courses by special examination.
+The student must receive the approval of the department and college/school at least 30 days before the examination is taken, and the examination must be taken before the beginning of the last semester or full summer session before the student’s graduation.

 Foreign Language Placement Credit